 The accommodation at Cradle mountain was reasonably priced for a medium quality hotel and because it offered a buffet breakfast included in the room rate, we had a good start each day.

 The day we arrived, we checked in and headed for the information centre where you must purchase a National Parks pass.
-Just be careful when you go there because a 6 week pass costs $60 for a car pass including passengers but an annual seniors pass costs just $38 and covers your car and up to 6 people.
-You can also pay $15 per person per day for the daily rate.
+Just be careful when you go there because you will have to buy a Parks pass.
+A day pass costs $15 per person but a 6 week pass costs $60 for a car pass including passengers.
+There is a special rate however for seniors.
+An annual seniors pass costs just $38 and covers your car and up to 6 people and gives you a bus pass for your stay.
 The seniors pass is not advertised anywhere so you need to show your seniors card from your Australian state and ask for the seniors prices.
 If you have a similar card from overseas you will need to ask if it works too.
-The annual pass covers you for other parks in Tasmania as well.
+The annual pass covers you for other parks in Tasmania as well so its well worth paying for it.

 Because of the numbers of people visiting, you are only allowed to drive your car into the park before 8am or after 6pm.
 The rest of the time, shuttle busses take you to and from any one of three stops along the way to Dove lake.